 Managing Your Boss

-Workshop Duration: 2.5 Hours - Email or call for pricing information.
+Workshop Duration: 2.5-hours - Email for more information.